 Not so fast.
-A global pandemic hits, and I lose access to a social circle that was keeping me going through the darkest place that my head had been in since that dark day in back 2012.
+A global pandemic hits, and I lose access to a social circle that was keeping me going through the darkest place that my head had been in since that reckless day in back 2012.

 I was stuck at home with only a few weeks of online classes to wrap up that academic chapter, but then I woke up one day on the kitchen floor and my shoulder’s killing me.
 I go to the hospital, it turns out I had a seizure for the first time.
 The impact dislocated and fractured my right shoulder.
 Two weeks later, another seizure dislocates my left shoulder.

 I was a temporarily handicapped recent graduate applying for jobs in an economic market struggling to stay open through the pandemic, let alone hire entry-level employees.